turingschool/front-end-curriculum/projects/capstone.md

 ### Deployment (40 points)

-- 40: Application is automatically deployed to production via CircleCI.
+* **40:** Application is automatically deployed to production via CircleCI.
-- 20: Application is deployed to Heroku but not automatically via CircleCI.
+* **20:** Application is deployed to Heroku but not automatically via CircleCI.
-- 0: Application is not building with CircleCI and not deployed.
+* **0:** Application is not building with CircleCI and not deployed.

 ### JavaScript Style (60 points)

-* 50: Application has exceptionally well-factored code with little or no duplication and all modular pieces separated out into logical components.
+* **50:** Application has exceptionally well-factored code with little or no duplication and all modular pieces separated out into logical components.
 There are _zero_ instances where an instructor would recommend taking a different approach.
-* 35: Application is thoughtfully put together with some duplication and no major bugs.
+* **35:** Application is thoughtfully put together with some duplication and no major bugs.
 Developer can speak to choices made in the code and knows what every line of code is doing.
-* 15: Application has some duplication and minor bugs.
+* **15:** Application has some duplication and minor bugs.
 Developer can speak to most choices made in the code and knows what most lines are doing.
-* 10: Application has a significant amount of duplication and one or more major bugs.
+* **10:** Application has a significant amount of duplication and one or more major bugs.
 Developer cannot speak to most choices and does not know what every line of code is doing.
-* 5: Developer writes code with unnecessary variables, operations, or steps which do not increase clarity.
+* **5:** Developer writes code with unnecessary variables, operations, or steps which do not increase clarity.
-* 0: There is little or no client-side code.
+* **0:** There is little or no client-side code.
 Developer writes code that is difficult to understand.
 Application logic shows poor decomposition with too much logic mashed together.

 ### User Interface (60 points)

-* 40: The application is pleasant, logical, and easy to use.
-There are no holes in functionality and the application stands on it own to be used by the instructor _without_ guidance from the developer.
+* **40** - User interface is intuitive and the instructor can easily use it on their own without guidance.
+Styling is consistent and call-to-action elements are obvious.
+The application provides the user with relevant feedback based on interactions.

-* 30: The application has many strong pages/interactions, but a few holes in lesser-used functionality.
+* **30** - User interface is mostly intuitive, though the instructor might need some guidance on interactions.
+Styling is mostly consistent, but could use some clean up.
+Application may be missing some relevant feedback that would help guide the user.

-* 20: The application shows effort in the interface, but the result is not effective.
-The evaluator has some difficulty using the application when reviewing the features in the user stories.
+* **20** - User interface demonstrates some effort, but is not intuitive and the instructor needs help figuring out how to use the application.
+Styling has several inconsistencies and it's sometimes unclear what elements a user can interact with.
+Application lacks useful feedback for the user.

-* 0: The application is confusing or difficult to use.
+* **0** - User interface does not demonstrate effort and is unintuitive.
+The instructor cannot use the application on their own.
+Styling is inconsistent and user interactions are unclear.
+Application lacks useful feedback for the user.

 ### Risk Taking and Creativity (10 points)

 Instructor/developers will select one feature in the project to review for this section of the rubric.

-- 10: Developers pushed themselves and their team by taking risks which is demonstrated by a delivered feature.
+* **10:** Developers pushed themselves and their team by taking risks which is demonstrated by a delivered feature.
 Developers explored concepts and technologies outside the scope of the curriculum.
-- 5: Developers pushed themselves and their team by taking risks which is demonstrated by an almost delivered feature.
+* **5:** Developers pushed themselves and their team by taking risks which is demonstrated by an almost delivered feature.
 Developers explored concepts and technologies outside the scope of the curriculum.
-- 2: Developers attempted to implement feature using technologies not covered in class but it did not result in a delivered feature.
+* **2:** Developers attempted to implement feature using technologies not covered in class but it did not result in a delivered feature.
-- 0: Developers did not use a new technology.
+* **0:** Developers did not use a new technology.

 ### Testing, Linting and Error Handling (40 Points)

-* 40: Project has a running test suite that exercises the application at multiple levels (feature and unit, client-side and server-side).
+* **40:** Project has a running test suite that exercises the application at multiple levels (feature and unit, client-side and server-side).
 The test suite covers almost all aspects of the application.
 A linter has been enforced and passes with no errors.
-* 20: Project has a running test suite that tests multiple levels but fails to cover some features.
+* **20:** Project has a running test suite that tests multiple levels but fails to cover some features.
 Most functionality is covered by tests.
 The application makes some use of feature testing.
 A linter has been enforced but may contain some errors or warnings.
-* 10: Project has sporadic use of tests at multiple levels.
+* **10:** Project has sporadic use of tests at multiple levels.
 The application contains numerous holes in testing and/or many features are untested.
 A linter was enforced but it does not pass in multiple places.
-* 5: Testing in the application is sporadic and does not add confidence that the application would not break during refactoring.
+* **5:** Testing in the application is sporadic and does not add confidence that the application would not break during refactoring.
 A linter was not enforced.
-* 0: There is little or no evidence of testing in this application.
+* **0:** There is little or no evidence of testing in this application.
 A linter was not enforced.

 ### Workflow (40 Points)